 Top 10 Meditation Tips for Beginners

-For just over 2 years now I have been practising a daily meditation.
+For just over 2 years now I have been practicing a daily meditation

 Being a Mum, my methods would include holding my breath and counting to 10!

-If you’ve never tried meditation before I can 100% guarantee you are in the “that’s kinda woo hoo” corner, and I totally understand!
+If you’ve never tried meditation before I can 100% guarantee you are in the “that’s kinda woo woo” corner, and I totally understand!
 I’ve been there.

 But, it’s only because we have been convinced by this crazy world we live in that it’s all go, go, go and stopping is for losers.
 Sound about right?
 Well, when you get to that point where you realize that stopping is essential, and you’ve had your brakes off for so long you just don’t know how anymore, it’s time to try it out.

 Mastering it is not easy, but trying it is.
 Start, just start.
 Just sit, close your eyes for 10 minutes and listen to the sound of the birds outside your window or the waves crashing.
 Even the sound of the fridge running or the pump in the fish tank can do the trick.
 Breathe.
 That’s all.
 For now.
 Just enjoy the complete surrender of giving yourself a break.
 Eventually you will start to feel like you are connecting with yourself on a whole new level that you never have before, but for now all you need to do is take that precious moment and breathe.

 Life is busy and can be unkind so this is your moment to be kind to yourself